Quick Facts About Southern

 Accreditation: SACSCOC, AAA (with additional accreditations for individual schools and departments)

-U.S. News & World Report has identified Southern as a “Top Tier” institution for 17 consecutive years.
+U.S. News & World Report has identified Southern as a “Top Tier” institution for 18 consecutive years.
+It also ranked Southern as the most diverse regional university in the South in 2019.

-LifeGroups: More than 1,200 students participate in LifeGroups (student-led small group Bible studies) last year.
+LifeGroups: More than 1,200 students participate in LifeGroups (student-led small group Bible studies).

 Living in Balance Quality Enhancement Plan: To strengthen the pursuit of wholeness, the university chose to focus on increasing cardiorespiratory fitness in students.
 The two-hour general education physical activity requirement was increased to four, meaning students will take one physical activity course per year.